GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Casting Time**: 10 actions

 **Effect**: A sphere of necromantic energy expands out 10 yards from yourself.
-This globe is an incorporeal entity with points of undeah equal to 25 + [Magic] bonus per spell tier.
+This globe is an incorporeal entity with points of undeath equal to 25 + [Magic] bonus per spell tier.
 Being incorporeal, others may occupy the same space it does.
 Any creature† which attempts to enter the space of the globe must succeed a [Will] save with a DV of triple the spell's tier + your [Magic] bonus or fail to do so.
-Additionally, if such a cretaure attempts to enter the globe, the caster may use their reaction to preven them from doing so.
+Additionally, if such a cretaure attempts to enter the globe, the caster may use their reaction to prevent them from doing so.

 The globe can be destroyed as though it were a creature of undeath.
 Non-magical attacks must be made against the outer barrier of the globe itself to be effective.
 Magical atttacks passing through the barrier from outside are inflicted against the globe instead of their target.
 Other magical attacks against or through the space of the barrier function normally.